tendermint/spec/rfc/004-abci++.md

 ### Vote Extensions

-Vote Extensions allow applications to force their validators to do more than just validate within consensus.
+The Vote Extensions phase allow applications to force their validators to do more than just validate within consensus.
 This is done by allowing the application to add more data to their votes, in the final round of voting.
 (Namely the precommit)
 This additional application data will then appear in the block header.

 First we discuss the API changes to the vote struct directly